apatel978/Discord-Clone-XTalk/README.md

 #### Authentication

 Users of the site are required to sign up if they would like to create a new server and join a server.
 Users can see members, servers list, and channels list.
 Upon account creation, the user passwords are hashed with B-crypt before being stored.
 Authentication uses B-crypt to match passwords which allow a user to login if the passwords match.

+#### Server Management

+Users can create, read, update and delete servers.
+Any user can create servers, while only users who are members of servers can access those servers.
+Currently only server owners can update and delete their own servers.
+Each server can have multiple channels in them.

+#### Channel Management

+Users can create, read, update and delete channels.
+Currently only the owner of a server can create, edit, and delete channels, while any user who is a member of the server can access and read the channels within that server.
+Each channel can be named differently and has different messages associated with it, which provides for easy organization.

+#### Message Management

+Users are currently able to create and read messages within channels of servers.
+Only members of a server can read the messages within the channels of that server.
+Updating and deleting messages will be added in the future.
+Each message can have an assortment of reactions

+#### Reaction Management

+Users can create and read reactions for messages.
+Each reaction can be updated based on the number of times the reaction has been added.
+Only members of a server that can see the message are able to create and read reactions for a message in that server.
+Deleting a reaction will be add in the future.